mitre/aws-rds-oracle-mysql-ee-5.7-cis-baseline/README.md

 # List of MySQL users allows to modify or create data structures
 mysql_users_allowed_modify_or_create: []
 ```
+## Note

+It is assumed that the password complexity plugin: validate_password.so is installed, otherwise control 7.6 will fail

 ### Run with remote profile:
 You may choose to run the profile via a remote url, this has the advantage of always being up to date.